Born Charles Hardin Holley

 Among his rivals, Bill Haley was there first, he established Rock & Roll music; Elvis Presley objectified the sexuality implicit in the music, selling hundreds of millions of records in the process, and defined one aspect of the youth and charisma needed for stardom; and legendary Chuck Berry defined the music's roots in Blues along with some of the finer points of its sexuality, and its youthful orientation (and, in the process, intermixed all of these elements).

-time than Elvis had at the top before the army took him (and less time, in fact, than Elvis spent
+Elvis had at the top before the army took him (and less time, in fact, than Elvis spent in

 Born in Lubbock, TX, on September 7, 1936, Charles Hardin "Buddy" Holley (he later dropped the "e") was the youngest of four children.

 A natural musician from a musical family, he was proficient on guitar, banjo, and mandolin by age 15 and was working as part of a duo with his boyhood friend Bob Montgomery, with whom he had also started writing songs.

 By the mid-'50s, "Buddy & Bob" were playing what they called "Western and Bop"; Holly, in particular, was listening to a lot of Blues and R&B and finding it compatible with Country Music.

 He was among those young Southern men who heard and saw Elvis perform in the days when the latter was signed to Sam Phillips' Sun Records -- indeed, Buddy & Bob played as an opening act for Elvis when he played the area around Lubbock in early 1955, and Holly saw the future direction of his life and career.